Abdel Moneim al-Houni: 1975 coup attempt and anti-Gaddafi activities from abroad

 In 1975, Houni was involved in Umar Muhayshi's failed coup attempt against Gaddafi.
 After the coup was foiled, Houni fled to Egypt, where he was given asylum by Egyptian President Anwar Sadat.
 While living in exile in Cairo, Houni was involved in anti-Gaddafi activities.
 According to declassified State Department telegram from August 1976, Egypt and Saudi Arabia considered Houni a potential alternative to Gaddafi, either as the leader of an anti-Gaddafi government-in-exile or the leader of Libya if Egypt could remove Gaddafi in a military coup or assassination.

 During the 1986 United States bombing of Libya, Houni, still living in Egypt, was named as the "convener of the Libyan National Salvation Committee."
 In January 1987, a wide range of anti-Gaddafi Libyans in exile, including Ba'athists, socialists, monarchists, liberals, and Islamic fundamentalists, agreed to coordinate under the leadership of Houni.
-At the time, Houni was thought of as arguably the most likely candidate to lead Libya if Gaddafi were toppled and someone broadly acceptable to all factions of the anti-Gaddafi opposition.
+At the time, Houni was thought of as the most likely candidate to lead Libya if Gaddafi were toppled and someone broadly acceptable to all factions of the anti-Gaddafi opposition.
 The Libyan National Salvation Committee was later renamed National Alliance, but broke apart in January 1988 due to internal disagreements.
 In May 1992, Houni was cited as the founder of the National Libyan Alliance.
 He also reportedly coordinated with Khalifa Haftar in the 1990s.

 In October 1992, Houni reportedly attended an anti-Gaddafi meeting in Algeria with another former foreign minister Mansour Rashid El-Kikhia, the leader of the Libyan National Alliance.
 He and Kikhia also attended a seminar in Washington in late 1993.
 On 10 December 1993, Kikhia disappeared in Cairo and was widely believed to have been abducted (his body was not found until 2012 in a refrigerator that belonged to Gaddafi's intelligence chief Abdullah Senussi).
 Days after Kikhia's disappearance, Gaddafi attended a political meeting that called for the killing of Houni, who was described by the Libyan press as a "traitor, spy, and stray dog."